 The Purpose of the After Action Review

-The purpose of the annual review or AAR is to analyze your goals and learn from the experience.
+The purpose of the After Action Review or AAR is to analyze your goals and learn from the experience.
 The key is to find successes and look for areas of improvement to make future goals more successful.
 The AAR is conducted using the process outlined below or in this Nozbe Template.

 Every AAR Begins With…